The Body Project

 This research-based program has been shown to improve body satisfaction and acceptance among college students, and reduce risks for unhealthy eating behaviors, disordered eating and eating disorders.
 The program has been implemented on over 100 college campuses across the country.

-The program entails two 2-hours sessions, scheduled 1 week apart (4 hours total), led by peer facilitators in small groups of 6-12 students.
+The program entails two 2-hours sessions (four hours total), scheduled one week apart and led by peer facilitators in small groups of six to twelve students.
 In order to get the most out of the program, student groups are asked to register only if they are able to attend both 2-hour sessions.
 The Body Project is targeted toward individuals who identify as women; however, men are welcome to participate as well.